Pen – FrøyaRingen (NYTEK23)

 450 | M24x130 | 25 | 16 |

-If damages to plastic tubes are more than 20% of the material thickness, ScaleAQ must be contacted for evaluation of repairs.
+If damages to plastic pipes are deeper than 20% of the wall thickness, ScaleAQ must be contacted for evaluation of repairs.

 315 | 21.0 17.6 | 15.00 17.89 | 3.0 3.6 |